Zenmisan/ScholarshipFunds/README.md

 ## 7. Troubleshooting
 - **"Nonce too high" Error:** In MetaMask, go to Settings -> Advanced -> Clear Activity Tab Data.
 This resets the transaction history for the local network.
 - **Connection Failed:** Ensure `bun run node` is still running in the background.

+---

+## 8. Security & Optimization Updates
+The smart contract and frontend have been updated to address several security audit findings and improve performance:

+### Smart Contract Logic
+- **Efficient Student Removal (O(1)):**
+  Previously, removing a student required iterating through the entire list of students ($O(N)$ complexity), which could lead to Denial of Service (DoS) due to gas limits if the list became large.
+  *Fix:* We now track the `listIndex` of each student.
+When removing a student, we swap the student to be removed with the last student in the array and then pop the last element.
+This ensures the removal operation always costs the same amount of gas ($O(1)$), regardless of how many students are registered.

+- **Gas Optimization (Storage):**
+  Storing string data (like student names) on-chain is expensive.
+  *Fix:* The `name` field has been removed from the `Student` struct.
+Instead, student names are now emitted in the `StudentAdded` event.
+This significantly reduces gas costs for storage operations.
+Frontend applications can index these events to display names if needed (currently, the frontend uses a generic "Scholarship Recipient" title).

+- **Paginated Data Retrieval:**
+  The `getAllStudents` function attempted to return the entire array of students at once.
+For large lists, this could exceed the block gas limit or cause RPC timeouts.
+  *Fix:* We implemented a `getStudents(uint256 offset, uint256 limit)` function.
+This allows the frontend to fetch student data in smaller, manageable chunks (pages), ensuring scalability.

+- **Public Deposits:**
+  The `depositFunds` function was previously restricted to the owner only.
+  *Fix:* The `onlyOwner` restriction has been removed, allowing anyone (alumni, organizations, public donors) to contribute to the scholarship fund, while withdrawal and administration remain restricted to the owner.

+### Frontend Updates
+- **Admin Dashboard:** Now fetches student data using the new pagination method (`getStudents`) to ensure stability even with many registered students.
+- **Student Portal:** Updated to remove dependencies on on-chain name storage, focusing on wallet address and scholarship amount for verification.